Dierk/WebEngineering/docs/exercise/exercise.md

 ## Commit Proposal

-Matrikel Number: <to be filled by student>
+Matriculation Number: <to be filled by student>

 Project idea short description:

 ## Project confirmation